minuteman3/cs4098-game/README.md

 * Run `npm install` in root directory to fetch dependencies
 * Run `npm test` in root directory to run unit tests if desired.
 * Run `npm start` in root directory to launch web server.

+### Installation Problems

+If you experience installation problems, a goof plan is to remove the `node_modules` directory and do `npm install` again.

 ## Features